lvyunze/fiber-rbac/README.md

    ```

 ### Configuration
-Edit the `config.yaml` file to configure your database settings:
+Edit the `config.yaml` file to configure your database settings and IP restrictions:

 ```yaml
 db: